MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/styling.md

 # Styling

-From example in the [Vue 2 Cookbook docs](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html), setup as inline style on the page itself.
+From example in the [Vue 2 Cookbook docs](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html), set up as inline style on the page itself.

 ```cs
 body {